 “We are working on the fundamental tools to develop particular applications of smart glass that have huge potential for use in defence materials and camouflage.”

-Deanna’s SOAR Fellowship is helping her to build her international profile in the field of materials science, foster collaborations, and provide opportunities for up-and-coming researchers.
+Deanna’s SOAR Prize is helping her to build her international profile in the field of materials science, foster collaborations, and provide opportunities for up-and-coming researchers.

 “Multidisciplinary collaboration has been a crucial factor for my research and developments.
 It’s incredibly exciting to be immersed in the cross-over of very different areas of expertise that leads to new discoveries, such as our emerging work with my colleague Professor Cameron Kepert in the interplay between magnetism and electronics that may have applications in spintronics.”